Rosh Hashanah: What to Know About the Jewish New Year

 What Is Rosh Hashanah?

-Rosh Hashanah is the Jewish New Year which celebrates God’s creation of the world.
-During Rosh Hashanah, Jewish people ask God for forgiveness for mistakes they’ve made over the past year and remind themselves not to repeat those mistakes in the coming year.
+Rosh Hashanah, meaning "head of the year" in Hebrew, is the celebration of the Jewish New Year.
+During Rosh Hashanah, Jewish people around the world ask God for forgiveness for mistakes they’ve made over the past year and remind themselves not to repeat those mistakes in the coming year.

-Rosh Hashanah is the first day of the Jewish High Holidays leading up to the most significant holiday, Yom Kippur, also known as the Day of Atonement.
+Rosh Hashanah is observed on the first day of the month of Tishrei on the Hebrew calendar, which falls in September or October on the Gregorian calendar, the calendar commonly used throughout the world.

 This year, Rosh Hashanah begins at sunset on Friday, Sept.
-18, and ends two days later at sunset on Sunday, Sept.
+18, and ends at sunset on Sunday, Sept.
 20. Yom Kippur will begin next week on the evening of Sunday, Sept.
 27, and end the evening of Monday, Sept.
 28.

-People celebrate Rosh Hashanah differently all over the world and traditions can change from family to family.
-Many people attend the temple during Rosh Hashanah, where a special service is held with messages of hope and atonement in the new year.
+Rosh Hashanah observances include special foods, traditions and mitzvahs, or commandments, and celebrations can vary from family to family.
+Many people attend services at a temple or synagogue, where a special service is held with messages of hope and atonement in the new year.

-A hollowed-out ram’s horn, called a shofar, is blown during services to remind worshipers to return to God and reflect on their sins.
+A hollowed-out ram’s horn, called a shofar, is blown during services to awake any spiritual slumber and remind worshipers to return to God and reflect on their sins.

-Giving charity to people in need is another important part of Rosh Hashanah, in hopes that God will notice these efforts and bring them happiness in the new year.
+Another important part of Rosh Hashanah is Tzedakah, or giving back to those in need.
+The belief is that by carrying out good deeds, God will notice these efforts and bless them with a fruitful new year.

 What Do People Eat During Rosh Hashanah?